News

 Work in a creative role in the fashion industry?

-Whether you’re a stylist, assistant or in another role, you can be a part of changing your industry for the better by joining Bectu today.
+Whether you’re a stylist, assistant or in another non-performance fashion role, you can be a part of changing your industry for the better by joining Bectu.
+Join today.

-As members, fashion creatives get one-to-one advice on any aspect of their work, everything from whether their pay is above national minimum wage to bullying.
+As members, fashion creatives get advice on any aspect of their work, everything from whether their pay is above national minimum wage to bullying.
 Members can access a 24-hour legal support helpline and get help chasing monies owed.
+You can also participate in a new unionised community working on campaigns and resources to help improve the live of fashion creatives.

 You can also take advantage of our competitive Public Liability Insurance.
 This insurance would cover items in your custody and control at work and it indemnifies you against any personal injury claims against you or claims against you related to damage of items at work not in your custody and control up to a limit of £10 million.
 It also includes a personal accident insurance plan.
-For full details of the policy, please click here.
-We also offer legal and career support, and a wide range of member benefits.
+We also offer legal* and career support, and a wide range of member benefits. *Dependent on the strength of the claim.

 Find out more about Fashion UK.